allthatjoy/hugo-serif-theme/content/_index.md

 intro_image_hide_on_mobile: true

 ---
-# We’ll Help You With Your Digital Needs That Will Scale Your Business
+# We’ll Help You With Your Digital Needs That Will Scale Your Business!